-This Manual on "Safety at sea for small-scale fishers" was prepared by the Food and Agriculture Organization (FAO) of the United Nations in close collaboration with the Bay of Bengal Programme Inter-governmental Organisation (BOBP-IGO).

-The current document is an updated version of a manual produced as part of the Tsunami Rehabilitation Programme in 2007, which was supported by the Government of Italy.
+This manual on "Safety at sea for small-scale fishers in the Caribbean" was originally prepared by the Food and Agriculture Organization (FAO) of the United Nations in close collaboration the Bay of Bengal Programme Inter-governmental Organisation (BOBP-IGO), as part of the Tsunami Rehabilitation Programme in 2007, which was supported by the Government of Italy.
 The original document was developed by Mr S. K. S. Jayasinghe, Mr Lalith Senanayake, Mr Ari Gudmundsson and Mr Stefano Thermes.

-This updated version of the Manual was prepared by Mr S Jayaraj and Mr Yugraj Singh Yadava (BOBP-IGO) with technical guidance from Mr Raymon van Anrooy, Ms Iris Monnereau and Ms Nicole Franz (FAO).
+An updated version of the original Manual was later prepared by Mr S Jayaraj and Mr Yugraj Singh Yadava (BOBP-IGO) with technical guidance from Mr Raymon van Anrooy, Ms Iris Monnereau and Ms Nicole Franz (FAO).